-Real Estate Syndication has revolutionized how investors raise capital to fund multi-million dollar investment projects.
+Real Estate Syndication deals have revolutionized how investors raise capital to fund multi-million dollar investment projects.
 From Entitlement deals to Diversified Single-Family Funds (SFR), syndications have proven to be lucrative and are choice crowdfunding vehicles for business.
 However, it would be best if you were knowledgeable in understanding the basics of syndications from the deal structures, distributions, and investor exit strategies.

 This article will cover the real estate syndication structure and guide you through the breakdown terms, benefits, parties involved, and what to expect during the exit phase.